numbats/woylier/cran-comments.md

 * This is a new release. (resubmission)

 Fixed the manual inspection issues and resubmitting.
+Regarding the copyright holder, we have changed it to the authors.